Ben10164/CPSC-351/Unit_1.md

 b = {(i, i + floor(n/2)) for 0 <= i <= floor(n/2) - 1}
 ```

-### Proof by Mathematical Induction
+## Proof by Mathematical Induction

 * Why do we do this?
   * When working with an infinite set
 * two parts: base case, and induction/hypothesis
   * we want to make a close-form formula that proves an infinite set
-* we make this induction hypothesis, similarly to dominos
+* we make this induction hypothesis, similarly to dominoes
 * true for k, and true for k + 1

 ```latex